 - Burning fuel with too high a moisture content (logs should be less than 20% water~get a moisture meter).

 - Overnight burning / slumbering fire – *please don’t do this, it can be dangerous, costly and is highly polluting.

 - Unsuitable or inefficient stove or chimney.

-Todays Insurance companies will no longer pay out for chimney fire damage unless the flue has been swept and maintained by a professional chimney sweep at least once a year.
+Today many Insurance companies will no longer pay out for chimney fire damage unless the flue has been swept and maintained by a professional chimney sweep at least once a year.

-Also, if the fire brigade is called out due to a chimney fire and it is proven that the chimney has not been maintained then the local council can bill you for the call out.
+Also, some fire brigades when called out to a chimney fire that is then found to be caused by the flue not being maintained can cause the local council to bill you for the call out.
 This has been known to be up to £2000 per fire crew and we have been telephoned on several occasions on this matter.

 *** Just remember if your chimney is clean it will not catch fire (because there is nothing in it to burn!) ***

-NB/ for the purposes of these sweeping schedules there are two seasons in a year: 1.
-January to June and 2.
-August till December
+NB/ For the purposes of these sweeping schedules there are two seasons in our year: